What is Microsoft DevOps?

 I don’t intend to solve this problem for you but I know first-hand data and user access from Prem to the cloud is a real problem that needs the right skills to solve.

-Note: For many cloud initiatives this is a show stopper because security concerns for user management and data management in the cloud is still highly suspect.
+Note: For many cloud initiatives this is a show stopper because security concerns for user management and data management in the cloud are still highly suspect.

 Let’s throw jelly against the wall…

-Do you build a static VPN tunnel from premise to the cloud and keep all user access and data on premise, albeit hackers can still hack the website and work their way down to the DB.
+Do you build a static VPN tunnel from the premise to the cloud and keep all user access and data on-premise, albeit hackers can still hack the website and work their way down to the DB.

 Build a read-only AD in the cloud and replicate the data to a read-only DB server on Azure.